makersacademy/rps-challenge/README.md

 The learning intentions for this project revolved around Sinatra, Rspec and Capybara, and at this point in the Makers Academy curriculum databases have not yet been covered.
 Due to this global variables have been implemented throughout to assist with persistence, although we have been made well aware that the use of global variables is far from best practice, and that once databases have been addressed we should no longer use them in almost all circumstances.

 ---

-## Bonus level 1: Multiplayer

-Change the game so that two marketeers can play against each other ( yes there are two of them ).

-## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard

-Use the special rules ( you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock )

 # Technology